To start the Intake Process:

 P.O.
 Box 9130

 - A psychologist and case manager will meet with the family to discuss the child’s history and to determine the goals of the evaluation.
 If appropriate, an evaluation will be scheduled.

-- Following the intake meeting, parents are asked to provide a brief informal video that shows the child interacting with other children.
-Parents are also asked to provide copies of any reports from other therapists or schools.
+- Prior to the intake meeting, parents are asked to provide copies of any reports from other therapists or schools.
 This information helps the ABLE team plan the evaluation.

-- The evaluation team consists of a psychologist, speech therapist and occupational therapist.
+- The evaluation team consists of a psychologist, speech therapist, occupational therapist and physical therapist.

 - Evaluations are scheduled from 8:30 a.m. to 12:00 p.m.

 - A 90-minute family conference to discuss findings and recommendations is scheduled for the following week.